benjaminwwong/novum/supplementary/mind.md

 - Find ruins of an acient civilization.

 The ship they have to take has limited communications capabilities.
+If I really want to explore the ideas of both encounters with the unknown and God as computing I should have plots that reflect that.
+Maybe the planet is actually a machine like the death star.
+Underwater.
+Has creatures.

 ### Scenes
 Opening scene: